-- 1. In July 2020, the Oregon Department of Transportation, Active Trans Group, approached the City of McMinnville about preparing an Active Trans Plan for Oregon Highway 99W in McMinnville as a pilot program for the Blueprint for Urban Design. - 2.
-From August 2020 to April 2021, a Project Management Team (PMT) worked with a Public Advisory Committee (PAC) and the consultants on evaluating existing conditions and recommending a draft OR 99W Active Trans Plan from NE McDonald Lane to Linfield Avenue. - 3.
+- 1. In July, 2020, Oregon Department of Transportation, Active Trans Group, approached the City of McMinnville about preparing an Active Trans Plan for Oregon Highway 99W in McMinnville as a pilot program for the Blueprint for Urban Design. - 2.
+From August, 2020 to April, 2021, a Project Management Team (PMT) worked with a Public Advisory Committee (PAC) and the consultants on evaluating existing conditions and recommending a draft OR 99W Active Trans Plan from NE McDonald Lane to Linfield Avenue. - 3.
 On April 27, 2021, a joint work session was conducted with the McMinnville City Council and McMinnville Planning Commission to present the final draft of the plan. - 4.
 Notice of the proposed amendment was provided to the Department of Land Conservation and Development (DLCD) on September 15, 2021. - 5.
-Notice of the application and October 21, 2021, Planning Commission public hearing was published in the News Register on Tuesday, October 12, 2021, in accordance with Section 17.72.120 of the Zoning Ordinance. - 6.
-On October 21, 2021, the Planning Commission held a duly noticed public hearing to consider the request and voted to recommend the approval of the proposed comprehensive plan amendments to the McMinnville City Council. - 7.
-On December 14, 2021, the McMinnville City Council held a meeting to consider the Planning Commission's recommendation and voted to adopt Ordinance No. 5107 approving the comprehensive plan amendments.
+Notice of the application and the October 21, 2021 Planning Commission public hearing was published in the News Register on Tuesday, October 12, 2021, in accordance with Section 17.72.120 of the Zoning Ordinance. - 6.
+On October 21, 2021, the Planning Commission held a duly noticed public hearing to consider the request.

 IV.
-COMMENTS RECEIVED
+Comments Received